vigneshuvi/Go-Micro-Service/README.md

 #### 5. Host Web pages

-    Go Micro Service Manager helps to host static web pages in the Node server with dynamic web title based on the environments.
+    Go Micro Service Manager helps to host static web pages in the HTTP server with dynamic web title based on the environments.

 ## How to run this Go Micro Services server?